7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 Some people say it’s a bad idea to get into anything too serious on a first date.
 On the other hand, if you have some really firm beliefs on certain topics, which you consider deal-breakers, you might want to get them out the way.

 For example, if you’re super left-wing, you might want to ensure you’re not dating a Trump fan.
 Or if you love meat, you might want to figure out if someone is completely vegan before you take things further.
-Of course, people with opposing views can certainly get together, but for some, it’s just not an option.
+Of course, people with opposing views can certainly get together, but for some it’s just not an option.
+After all, everyone’s different.

 5. DO ask: ‘Are you happy with that?’